cydriclopez/docker-ng-dev/README.md

 ## VERY IMPORTANT NOTE:

-Code generated from inside the container will be owned by the root account which will make them read-only from your code editor.
-This can be corrected by running the command:
+Code generated from inside the container will be owned by the root account which will make them read-only in your code editor.
+This can be corrected by running the ***sudo chown*** command:

 ```
 :sudo chown -R $USER:$USER <generated-code-folder-name>